puppetlabs/puppet-docs/source/dashboard/manual/1.2/configuring.markdown

 Puppet Dashboard slows down as it manages more data.
 Here are ways to make it run faster, from easiest to hardest:

 * Run exactly one `delayed_job` worker per CPU core.
+* [Make sure Dashboard is running in a production-quality web server](./bootstrapping.html#running-dashboard-in-a-production-quality-server), like Apache with Passenger.
 * Make sure Dashboard is running in the production environment.
-The default development environment is significantly slower because it doesn't cache and logs more details.
-Passenger runs Rails apps in production mode by default.
+Although Passenger runs Rails apps in production mode by default, other Rails tools may default to the much slower development environment.
-* Periodically optimize your database; run:
+* Optimize your database once a month; create a cron job that runs:

         rake RAILS_ENV=production db:raw:optimize